lmweber/PrinciplesSTA/README.md

 # Orchestrating Spatial Transcriptomics Analysis with Bioconductor

-Repository containing files for our online book on "Orchestrating Spatial Transcriptomics Analysis with Bioconductor".
+Repository containing source files for OSTA online book

-Content is structured as a set of RMarkdown files, one per chapter.
+Main content is structured as a set of RMarkdown files